rahulranjansah/pulsesuite/README.md

 - **Dephasing**: Diagonal and off-diagonal dephasing mechanisms
 - **Spontaneous Emission**: Radiative recombination and photoluminescence

-The code is a complete Python port of production Fortran simulation tools, optimized for HPC environments using NumPy, accelerated FFTs (scipy/pyFFTW), and optional Numba JIT compilation.
+The code is a *working in progress* Python port of production Fortran simulation tools, optimized for HPC environments using NumPy, accelerated FFTs (scipy/pyFFTW), and optional Numba JIT compilation.

 ## Quick Start